Gamers Outreach Foundation

-Gamers Outreach Foundation (stylized as Gamers Outreach) is a 501(c)(3) nonprofit organization that provides entertainment to hospitalized patients and their families through video games.
-Gamers Outreach oversees devices and services to help hospitals manage video game content.
-The organization works to help families cope with treatment inside hospitals while reinforcing healthcare staff.
-According to its website, Gamers Outreach programs enable as many as 6.5 million gaming experiences each year for patients across more than 450 healthcare facilities in 13 countries worldwide.
+Gamers Outreach Foundation (stylized as Gamers Outreach) is an American 501(c)(3) nonprofit organization that provides video game equipment and programs for use in hospitals.
+Based in Saline, Michigan, the foundation works with healthcare facilities to provide video game equipment and related programs in medical settings.

+The organization was founded in 2007 by Zach Wigal, a high school student from Saline, following the cancellation of a Halo 2 tournament he had organized, which he later described as motivating him to establish a group focused on gaming-related charitable activities.
+Gamers Outreach manages initiatives including the GO Kart, a portable gaming station used in hospital rooms, and Player 2, a volunteer program through which participants assist patients with gameplay.

+According to CNN Heroes, Gamers Outreach “brings video games to children in hospitals who might otherwise have no access” and Forbes has profiled Wigal's work.
+As of 2024, the foundation reports that its programs operate in more than 450 healthcare facilities in 13 countries.

 History

-In March 2007, Saline High School student Zach Wigal organized a Halo 2 tournament that more than 300 individuals registered to participate in before it was cancelled two days prior to the event.
+In March 2007, Saline High School student Zach Wigal organized a Halo 2 tournament that had more than 300 registered participants before it was cancelled two days prior to the event.

-Still determined to host a tournament, Wigal and his friends began organizing a new event to illustrate the positive impact gamers can make when they come together to play video games.
-In 2008, Wigal tapped local LAN Party runners to assist in the collaboration and launch of Gamers For Giving (GFG), a competitive gaming tournament and LAN party that provided gamers with an opportunity to participate in gaming activities, while simultaneously raising money for charity.
+Wigal and his friends then began organizing a new event connected to charitable gaming activities.
+In 2008, Wigal worked with local LAN party participants to launch Gamers For Giving (GFG), a competitive gaming tournament and LAN event that was also a fundraiser.

-In the process of planning the new tournament, Gamers Outreach Foundation was established.
-While the original purpose of the organization was to facilitate GFG, the newly founded 501(c)(3) nonprofit began taking on a life of its own.
+During the planning of the new tournament, Gamers Outreach Foundation was established.
+Initially created to support GFG, the organization later developed additional programs related to video gaming in medical settings.

-As interest in GFG grew, so did the scope of Gamers Outreach's mission.
 In 2009, Gamers Outreach began working with C.S.
-Mott Children's Hospital of Ann Arbor, Michigan, to provide video games to hospitalized children.
+Mott Children's Hospital of Ann Arbor, Michigan to supply video game equipment for use by patients.

 Programs

 The GO Kart 3.0, the latest iteration of Gamers Outreach's gaming kiosks, designed for use at medical facilities.

-Gamers Outreach has different programs and initiatives designed to fulfill their stated mission, including the GO Kart program, Player 2, and Save Point.
+Gamers Outreach operates several programs and initiatives, including the GO Kart program, Player 2, and Save Point.

 GO Kart

-Short for "Gamers Outreach Kart", the GO Kart program is considered the foundation's signature program.
-It is a medical-grade gaming kiosk equipped with a monitor, a current-generation video game console, and controllers.
-Each component is powered by a single plug for plug-and-play portability.
+Short for "Gamers Outreach Kart", the GO Kart program is a mobile kiosk equipped with a monitor, a video game console, and controllers.
+Each unit operates using a single power outlet.

-The structure of the device is intended to be disinfected easily and have 360 degrees of movement thanks to its swivel wheels, making them appropriate for transport and hospitals.
-They also include a lift mechanism that allows the height to be adjusted.
+The structure of the device is intended to be disinfected easily.
+It is equipped with swivel wheels, making it appropriate for transport and hospitals.
+It also include a lift mechanism that allows the height to be adjusted.
 Equipped monitors can also be adjusted to be played horizontally or vertically, intended for patients who want to play while lying down on their side.

-As of November 2024, iterations of the GO Kart can be found in over 350 health facilities worldwide.
-On top of supporting donations, the foundation maintains a "hospital wishlist" to constantly fulfill GO Kart requests from organizations or medical facilities registered for a unit.
+In 2024, the foundation reported that it fulfilled 370 GO Kart units, with its efforts reaching 223 healthcare facilities to date.
+The foundation maintains a "hospital wish list" to track requests for GO Kart units from medical organizations.